Thermal effects on stellar neutron capture reactions: a quantum dynamical approach

-Using the Sky3D code \cite{maruhn2014tdhf}, a Hartree-Fock nuclear structure code, a single potential is generated across coordinate space in the x,y, and z coordinates, which calculates the average potential felt by a nucleon due to the action of the rest of the nucleons.
-The $^{189}$Os nucleus is used as an input, since this is the compound nucleus of the $^{188}$Os+n reaction.
-However, the coupled channels model will be introduced to include the internal states of the $^{188}$Os nucleus.
+Using the Sky3D code \cite{maruhn2014tdhf}, a HF nuclear structure code, a single potential is generated across coordinate space in the x,y, and z coordinates, which calculates the average potential felt by a nucleon due to the action of the rest of the nucleons.
+The $^{189}$Os nucleus is used as an input, since this is the compound nucleus of the $^{188}$Os+n neutron capture reaction.
+The coupled channels model will be introduced in Section 2.6 to include the internal states of the $^{188}$Os nucleus.

 The potentials in Cartesian coordinates are then mapped onto a radial coordinate space, as shown in Fig. \ref{fig:RadialWoods Saxon}.
-This potential is a Woods-Saxon potential and can be fitted for the parameters, $V_0$, $a_0$, and $R_0$, using a Newtonian least squares regression, where the Woods-Saxon potential is defined as:
+This potential can be fitted for the parameters, $V_0$, $a_0$, and $R_0$, using a Newtonian least squares regression, to create an effective Woods-Saxon potential defined as:

-Here $V_0$ is the strength of the potential, $a_0$ is the value for the diffuseness of the potential and $R_0$ is the radius of the nucleus defined as $R_0=r_0(A_T^{\frac{1}{3}}+A_P^{\frac{1}{3}})$ where $A_{T,P}$ are the atomic numbers for the target and projectile, where for the neutron $A_P$ is 1, and $r_0$ is a radius parameter.
+Here $V_0$ is the strength of the potential, $a_0$ defines the diffuseness of the potential and $R_0$ is the radius of the nucleus defined as $R_0=r_0(A_T^{\frac{1}{3}}+A_P^{\frac{1}{3}})$ where $A_{T,P}$ are the atomic numbers for the target and projectile, where for the neutron $A_P$ is 1, and $r_0$ is a radius parameter.